appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

       (info))))
 ```

 `coalesce` will return periodically (here, every 10 seconds) the latest event for each, in this example, `:host` and `environment`.
-For example, if you have 20 unique host/environment combination push event regularly, coalesce will emit a list of 20 events (the latest for each combination).
+For example, if you have 20 unique host/environment combinations push events regularly, coalesce will emit a list of 20 events (the latest for each combination).

 Expired events are not emitted, so if a host stops pushing, its event will not be emitted once the event is expired.

-`project` works like coalesce but instead to get the latest event based on some fields, you should provide `where` clauses:
+`project` works like coalesce but instead of keeping the latest event based on some fields, you should provide `where` clauses:

 ```clojure
 (project [[:= :service "enqueues"]